redhat-developer/dotnet-bunny/README.md

 # Supported Platforms and Architectures

-This is fully usable on GNU libc-based Linux distributions.
-This is used by Red Hat to run .NET tests on Fedora and RHEL on multiple architectures including 64-bit ARM, Intel x86_64 and IBM Z.
+This is fully usable on GNU libc-based and musl libc-based Linux distributions.

+This is used by Red Hat to run .NET tests on Fedora and RHEL on multiple architectures including 64-bit ARM (`aarch64`), Intel x86_64 (`x86_64`) and IBM Z (`s390x`).

+It's also being used by other distributions, such as Alpine.

 # Building